kecman/Garage/PLAN.md

 - [UI/UX] Define a plane and write the world coordinates of the intersection point by the mouse cursor.
 Use lmb click drag for measuring
 - [UI/UX,Bug] Print boost polygon unsupported message to the console, log more stuff to the console in general
 - [Robustness] Add tests for obj loading
-- [Camera,Bug] Fix erratic rotation when rotating about the selected axes
+- [Bug] Fix erratic rotation when rotating about the selected axes
-- [UI/UX,Camera] Implement perspective projection
-  - [UI/UX,Camera] First person camera with strafing and jump/crouch
 - [Rendering] Render by index, or adjust colour by index, or make a ripple by point index
 - [UI/UX,Rendering] Add clipping plane widgets
+- [Camera] Implement perspective projection
+- [Camera] First person camera with strafing and jump/crouch
-- [UI/UX,Camera] Add orbit placement
+- [Camera] Add orbit placement
-- [UI/UX,Camera] Make a function to spiral on the bounding sphere and have it activated via a console command
+- [Camera] Make a function to spiral on the bounding sphere and have it activated via a console command
+- [Camera] Undo/redo system for camera and other operations
+- [Camera] Camera position history/bookmarks with notes/annotations
 - [UI/UX] Frame rate independent game loop?
 - [UI/UX,Bug] Fix obj loading for quad faces
 - [UI/UX] :UserConfig Hotload user configurable parameters